mlippett/sc_multi_uart/app_sk_muart_com_demo/doc_quickstart/quickstart.rst

    Setting up the Loopback Jumpers

-The demo shows the transfer of characters accross all 8 uarts by looping them all back.
+The demo shows the transfer of characters across all 8 uarts by looping them all back.
 Data will be received (RX) from the host computer on Uart 0 (pins 0 and 1 of the header on the Slice Card), transmitted through the remaining 7 uarts and then the result of that is sent back to the host via Uart 0 TX.

-You will need seven 2-pin jumpers, which should be placed on header J4 (the one nearest the DB9 connector) of the Slice Card, on all the rows numbered 1 through 7 on the Slice Card.
+You will need seven 2-pin jumpers, which should be placed on header J4 (the one nearest the DB9 connector) of the Slice Card, on all the rows numbered 1 through 7.

 .. list-table::
     :header-rows: 1